tcerqueira/docker-pm-class/README.md

 ```
 > Note that docker will close the bash shell if it is given an error.
 To restart a shell attached to the container run `docker exec -it ros bash`.
 >
-> Furthermore if instead of an error it gives an exception the whole container you stop.
+> Furthermore if instead of an error it gives an exception the whole container will stop.
 To restart it run `docker start ros`.
 >
 > To check the running docker containers run `docker ps`.
 >